MicrosoftDocs/Console-Docs/docs/ecosystem-roadmap.md

 ## Products

-All of our products are now available on GitHub in our open source repository, [Microsoft/Terminal](https://github.com/microsoft/terminal).
+All of our products are now available on GitHub in our open source repository, [microsoft/terminal](https://github.com/microsoft/terminal).

 ### Windows Console Host

 This is the traditional Windows user-interface for command-line applications.
 It handles all console API servicing called from any attached command-line application as well as the graphical user interface representation on behalf of all of those applications.
-It is found as `conhost.exe`, or `openconsole.exe` in its open source form.
-It comes with the Windows operating system and can be redistributed from the open source repository for a more up-to-date usage of the [pseudoconsole](pseudoconsoles.md) infrastructure with a modern terminal application.
+It is found in the system directory as `conhost.exe`, or `openconsole.exe` in its open source form.
+It comes with the Windows operating system and can be found in other Microsoft products built from the open source repository for a more up-to-date implementation of the [pseudoconsole](pseudoconsoles.md) infrastructure.
 Per the definitions above, it operates in either a combined server and terminal role traditionally, or a server-only role through the preferred _pseudoconsole_ infrastructure.

 ### Windows Terminal